 -Go to Vietnam Embassy and Consulate offices in your home country to get the form or download the Visa Application form here.

--Fill the form as instructed.
+-Fill out the form as instructed.

--Submit the form along with the passport to Vietnam Embassy and Consulate offices by going there or send to them by post.
+-Submit the form along with the passport to Vietnam Embassy and Consulate offices by going there or send it to them by post.